Spectral minimal partitions of unbounded metric graphs: Continuity of the infimum of the spectrum with respect to graph perturbation

 \begin{definition} Let $\HGraph_n$, $\HGraph$ be subgraphs of a fixed graph $\Graph$.
 Then we will say that $\HGraph_n \to \HGraph$ topologically if the following two conditions are satisfied: \begin{enumerate} \item For all $v \in \partial\HGraph$ there exist $v_n \in \partial \HGraph_n$ such that $v_n \to v$ in the metric space $\Graph$; \item Whenever $v_n \in \partial\HGraph_n$ is a bounded sequence of non-vanishing boundary points of $\HGraph_n$ in $\Graph$, there exists some $v \in \partial\HGraph$ such that, up to a subsequence, $v_n \to v$. \end{enumerate} \end{definition}

 \begin{example} Consider a tadpole (a loop attached to a pendant interval) and suppose $\HGraph_n $ is a sequence of three-stars whose boundary points approach each other as $n\to \infty$ (see Figure~\ref{fig:vanishing_boundary}), then the sequence of boundary points is non-vanishing, but the sequence of subgraphs does not converge towards the original graph in the topological sense.
-While property (1) holds true, property (2) is not satisfied.
-On the other hand, ``removing'' a part of the graph leads to a natural candidate, towards which the sequence of graphs converge in the topological sense.
-If a whole connected component of $\HGraph_n$ is removed this way the associated boundary points are vanishing.
-In particular, these isolated points can be ignored for the purpose of finding the correct convergence candidate. \end{example}
+While property (1) holds, property (2) is not satisfied. \end{example}

-To this we now add a suitable notion of \emph{operator} convergence (or, more precisely, in our case, form convergence).
-In order to continue we will restrict to considering only those forms $a$ such that from topological convergence of the subgraphs follows a version of Mosco convergence; we will show below that our Schrödinger forms of interest do in fact satisfy this assumption.
+To this we now add a suitable notion of \emph{form convergence}.
+This will be a version of \emph{Mosco convergence} for the spaces $H^1_0 (\HGraph_n)$ and $H^1_0 (\HGraph)$ (as defined in \eqref{eq:h10}, cf.\ \eqref{eq:h1}).
+As customary, we will regard all these spaces as being subspaces of $H^1(\Graph)$ via extension by zero of the functions.
+We will show below that many nested subgraphs $\HGraph_n$ and $\HGraph$ satisfy Mosco convergence in this sense (see Lemma~\ref{lem:hgraph-mosco-convergence}); this will, in particular, allow us to treat balls and exteriors of balls.